hashicorp/consul/plugin/route53/README.md

     AWS credentials the same way as AWS CLI, e.g., environmental variables, AWS credentials file, instance profile credentials, etc.

-*   `upstream`is used for resolving services that point to external hosts (eg. used to resolve CNAMEs).
-CoreDNS will resolve against itself.

 *   `credentials` is used for reading the credential file and setting the profile name for a given zone.